 Ashish Agarwal, Ph.D.

-Dr. Ashish Agarwal is an Assistant Professor in the Department of Information, Risk, and Operations Management at the University of Texas.
+Dr. Ashish Agarwal is an Associate Professor in the Department of Information, Risk, and Operations Management at the University of Texas.
 Dr. Agarwal received his Ph.D. from Carnegie Mellon University, his MS from Massachusetts Institute of Technology, and his BTech from Indian Institute of Technology.

 Anitesh Barua, Ph.D.

 Constantine Caramanis, Ph.D.

 Constantine Caramanis is an Associate Professor in the Electrical and Computer Engineering (ECE) department, at The University of Texas at Austin.
 He received his Ph.D. in Electrical Engineering and Computer Science (EECS) from MIT and his undergraduate in Mathematics from Harvard University.
 His research interests include machine learning, computation and large scale decision making and optimization under uncertainty.

 MSITM Program Director